History of AAHPM

 Working with other specialty societies, AAHPM helps secure the Centers for Medicare & Medicaid Services' adoption of CPT codes for advance care planning.

-Launches AAHPM Connect to help members connect with fellow members in more than 30 communities and special interest groups.
+AAHPM Connect, an online community platform, launches, which helps members connect with fellow members in more than 30 communities and special interest groups.

 94% of fellowship programs agree to participate in the Hospice and Palliative Medicine Fellowship Match, with AAHPM serving as the National Resident Matching Program sponsor.